The Perfect Moroccan Dress: 7 Beautiful Styles for Your Trip

 Haik: This voluminous white wrap historically protected women’s modesty in some regions.
 Now more ceremonial than everyday wear, you might spot it during cultural festivals or special occasions.

 Babouches: These leather slippers, also called balgha, come in pointed or round-toe styles and are worn by all genders.
 Practical for quick indoor-outdoor transitions, babouches range from simple everyday versions to ornately decorated special-occasion pairs.
+They make excellent souvenirs from Morocco.

 Gender-Specific Clothing Guidelines for Visitors